Mixed-use leaning tower

-About 21,500t of steel is estimated to have been used for the construction of the tower.
+Building materials used for the construction of the tower also included approximately 21,500t of steel.
 The diagrid of the entire building is approximately 8,500 structural steel beams.
 Each diagrid weighs about 15t and is divided into 722 elements.

-The 16 lower floors with 15,000m2 is used for offices, while the upper 16 levels house Abu Dhabi’s first Hyatt International five-star hotel and occupy 25,000m2.
+The 16 lower floors with 15,000m² are used for offices while the upper 16 levels house Abu Dhabi’s first Hyatt International five-star hotel and occupy 25,000m².